 - Rules, policies and procedures

-- strengthen the efficiency, effectiveness and capability of the public sector in order to meet existing and emerging needs and deliver high quality services; and
+Our first objective is to strengthen the efficiency, effectiveness and capability of the public sector to meet existing and emerging needs and deliver high-quality services.

-The VPSC is a portfolio agency of the Department of Premier and Cabinet and is overseen by the Special Minister of State.
+The VPSC is a portfolio agency of the Department of Premier and Cabinet and is overseen by the Minister for Government Services

 - briefings and reports